don/ITP-DeviceToDatabase/05_Process_and_Graph_Data/processing.md

         }
     }

+Run the code

+    node mqtt-to-timescale

+Query the database to ensure new records are being inserted

+    SELECT * FROM sensor_data ORDER BY recorded_at desc;

 # High Temperature Alert

 Create a new file `temperature-alert.js`.
 Require the mqtt library and create a connection to the MQTT server.